Amadeia/p8105_homework6_aar2192/hwk6_aar2192.md

   gather(key = model, value = rmse) %>%
   mutate(model = str_replace(model, "rmse_", ""),
          model = fct_inorder(model))  %>%
-  ggplot(aes(x = model, y = rmse)) + geom_violin()
+  ggplot(aes(x = model, y = rmse)) + geom_violin() +
+  labs(title = "Prediction errors for each of the models") + theme(plot.title = element_text(hjust = 0.5))
 ```

 <img src="hwk6_aar2192_files/figure-markdown_github/unnamed-chunk-7-1.png" width="90%" />

 In order to compare the three models I used cross validation.
 The original dataset was split into training and testing datasets, and then I used map statements to obtain the RMSE of the models so that I could compare them to each other.

-Given my violin plot of the prediction errors, RMSE, for each of the three models, I would select the model with the interaction terms (model\_int) as it has the lowest rmse compared to the other models.
-I would definitely not go with my original model as the rmse is much higher compared to the other models.
+Given my violin plot of the prediction errors, RMSE, for each of the three models, *I would select the model with the interaction terms (model\_int) as it has the lowest RMSE compared to the other models.* I would definitely not go with my original model as the RMSE is much higher compared to the other models.